Monster Fun: Original IPC Run

 Monster Fun's debut issue was dated 14 June 1975.
 Monster Fun Specials were printed in 1975 and 1976.

 The magazine merged with Buster to form Buster and Monster Fun after the 30 October 1976 issue.
 Due to its ongoing popularity, the Monster Fun logo was printed on Busters cover until the summer of 1979.

 Despite its short run, Monster Fun Annuals were printed every year, cover-dated from 1977 until 1985, though all contained some reprint material.
 They were all distributed in the UK from the autumn of the previous cover-dated year.
 Buster and Monster Fun Specials were printed (with much reprint material) every year from 1977 until 1996, making them one of the most long-lived of IPC / Fleetway titles.
 Almost all of the other original strips were reprinted in other titles in the 1980s and 1990s.

 After Monster Funs 1976 merger into Buster, the strips Gums, Kid Kong, X-Ray Specs, Mummy's Boy, Draculass, Teddy Scare, Terror TV, and Martha's Monster Make-Up all made the merger.

 In February 1982 these merged magazines merged again with Jackpot.
 Kid Kong was terminated on this occasion.

 In June 1984 the magazine merged with School Fun.
 The comic strip Gums was terminated on this occasion.

 In 1988 the magazine merged with Nipper.
 Mummy's Boy was terminated on this occasion.
 X-Ray Specs had the most longevity continuing until Busters end (4 January 2000) though as with the all but one of the last Buster strips as reprints.

 Rebellion revival (2021-2024)

 In September 2021 it was announced that Rebellion, publishers of 2000 AD, would be relaunching the comic in April 2022, "revived and reimagined for today's kids".

 Unlike the original IPC run, the Rebellion revival will be published every two months, rather than weekly.
 Characters who will appear within the comics include Frankie Stein, Kid Kong, Draculass, Sweeny Toddler, Gums, Teddy Scare, and The Leopard from Lime Street.
 The first issue in October 2021 was not part of the main sequence, as the publication's main subscription started from April 2022.

 In March 2023, Rebellion announced that from June 2023, due to popular demand, the issues will be published monthly rather than every two months.

 In November 2024, Rebellion announced that the December issue of the comic would be the final one (despite solicitations for issues 27 and 28 being published in Diamond Previews).

+Trade paperbacks collecting the stories continued to be published in 2025 and 2026.